eclipse/mosaic.website/content/docs/develop_applications/_index.md

 ### Navigation

-The navigation of vehicles (i.e. calculation of routes) is handled completely by the {{< link title="Application Simulator" href="/docs/simulators/application_simulator#eclipse-mosaic-application-simulator" >}}.
+The navigation of vehicles (i.e. calculation of routes) is handled completely by the [Application Simulator](/docs/simulators/application_simulator#eclipse-mosaic-application-simulator).
 Each vehicle is equipped with a navigation system which provides all required information and functions for navigational purposes:

 * Retrieve the current position and heading of the vehicle.